kketevani/kkapanadze/content/maps/header/index.md

 ---

 <!-- this is a subheadline -->
- `I have created 3D maps of places where I have lived`:
+ `I have created 3D maps of places where I have lived`.

  _note_: don't forget to zoom in 🙂